abbyazari/abbyazari.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 Students I supervised in research are <ins>underlined</ins>.
 My scholarship includes policy efforts; policy related scholarship is marked with a dagger ($^{\dagger}$).
 These policy focused efforts are often internally reviewed as compared to the peer review process undertaken for other works.
-Citation statistics are on <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ">Google Scholar</a>.
+Citation statistics and more rapid updates are on <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ">Google Scholar</a>.

 ### First Author Publications